 Attendance and Absence

 If your child is absent from school, please let us know why, both in writing and with a quick telephone call.
 The law requires us to regard any absence or lateness for which we do not have an explanation as ‘unauthorised’ and these must be noted on your child’s annual report.
 The Education (School Information) Regulations 1993 state that we have to give information regarding attendance rates.
-During 2010/2011, we have had 444 children on roll.
-Our rate for authorised absence is 3.98%, and for unauthorised absence 0.34%.
+Last academic year, our attendance was 96.62% and 0.64% of absence was unauthorised.

 Research suggests that children who miss school or are taken out of school may never catch up on the work that they have missed.
 (A child with 90% attendance will have missed the equivalent of a half day each week).